 Metaphor: ReFantazio Review in Progress - A High Fantasy Journey That Keeps Getting Better

-I’ve spent over 50 hours with Metaphor: ReFantazio, and while I don’t even think I hit the halfway point as of this writing, I can already say this is currently my favorite video game from the Persona developers as they’ve perfectly translated their tried and true Persona formula into a high fantasy setting that is intriguing both in lore and story.
-You top that off with a satisfying risk-and-reward combat system with a deep character progression, a beautiful UI design, a fantastic musical score, and a likable cast of characters, and what you have here is a recipe for success as it’s currently checking all the boxes for me in becoming one of the best titles in 2024.
+/I’ve spent over 50 hours with Metaphor: ReFantazio, and while I don’t even think I hit the halfway point as of this writing, I can already say this is currently my favorite video game from the Persona developers, as they’ve perfectly translated their tried and true Persona formula into a high fantasy setting that is intriguing both in lore and story.
+Top that off with a satisfying risk-and-reward combat system with deep character progression, beautiful UI design, a fantastic musical score, and a likable cast of characters, and what you have is a recipe for success, as it’s currently checking all of my boxes towards being one of 2024’s best titles.

 Metaphor starts off strong as the player is instantly teleported into a world where their powerful king was murdered in his own home, with his son inflicted with a curse that is slowly taking his life.
 The protagonist of this story goes on a mission to lift the curse from the prince, and in doing so puts him in a position that requires him to vie for the actual throne, a position he never thought would be possible.